wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.2.4 =
+* jQuery datepicker is now used to select date
+* Added new Count Up feature

+= 2.2.3 =
+* fixed spacing issues with some styles
+* rockstar features will now display collapsed by default
+* will discover plugin directory if wp-content is renamed

+= 2.2.2 =
+* Streamlined the method of loading css styles.
+Now only the styles that are being used will be loaded.

+= 2.2.1 =
+* Fixed CSS bugs, added new style: c-p30 mini

+= 2.2 =
+* Countdown scrip has been streamlined to improved efficiency.

+= 2.0.9 =
+* Two new image-free css styles have been added: TIE-Fighter and C-3PO
+* Spacing issued caused by WordPress' wonky wpautop function has been fixed
+* Fixed closed arrow issue on the widget options page.
+* Moved plugin page at Twinpictures' Plugin Oven
+* Consolidated support to WordPress Forums and added Premium Support option.

 = 2.0.9 =
 * fixed issue with Display Titles not saving